Why is “Base Shoe” listed on my wood flooring quote?

 Can You Install New Hardwoods Without Base Shoe?

 We get this request from time to time and it certainly has become a very popular look in trade/design magazines.
 In order to meet the standards and guidelines set forth by the National Wood Flooring Association, we always recommend leaving a minimum of ½” expansion gap between the hardwood floor and the wall.
-For this reason, we always recommend the use of base shoe.
+For this reason, we always recommend the use of base shoe in flooring installations.

 Our Base Shoe Solutions